JSMD-maintainers/rspack-fastify-react-ssr-blueprint/README.md

-# JSMD Rspack + Fastify + React SSR Blueprint Project
+# JSMDG Rspack + Fastify + React SSR Blueprint Project

-Welcome to the JSMD Rspack + Fastify + React SSR Blueprint Project!
+Welcome to the JSMDG's Rspack + Fastify + React SSR Blueprint Project!
 This repository serves as a comprehensive guide and boilerplate for setting up a powerful and efficient server-side rendering (SSR) application using Rspack, Fastify, and React.
 Built with scalability and performance in mind, this blueprint is designed to be a starting point for your next high-performance, SSR-powered React application.

 ## Overview